biointec/columba/README.md

 See the license file for information about Columba's license.
 Columba makes use of the [{fmt} library](https://github.com/fmtlib/fmt) and falls under the exception of its license.
-Columba also makes use of the [libsais](https://github.com/IlyaGrebnov/libsais) and [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) libraries.
-Both fall under Apache-2.0 license, which is included in the repository.
+Columba also makes use of the [libsais](https://github.com/IlyaGrebnov/libsais), [divsufsort](https://github.com/y-256/libdivsufsort) and [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) libraries.
+Libsais and parallel-hashmap fall under [Apache-2.0 license](./licenses_dependencies/Apache-2.0_LICENSE), which is included in the repository.
+Divsufsort falls under MIT license and [its license](./licenses_dependencies/divsufsort_MIT_LICENSE) is also included in the repository.
 Columba RLC with prefix-free parsing makes use of [Big-BWT](https://gitlab.com/manzai/Big-BWT).